ToBlick/cs101/slides/welcome.md

 ## Communication

 Announcements concerning the course will be posted on Brightspace.
-There is also a discussions (forum) function there.
-You can always talk to me before or after class and during office hours.
+There is also a discussions forum there.
+You can always talk to me before or after class.
+If you want to meet outside of those times, please reach out via email.

 ---